RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Methods

+Regarding the receptive-field spatial feature, we propose Receptive-Filed Attention (RFA) to address the limitations of the existing spatial attention mechanism and provides an innovative solution to the standard convolutional operation.
+Through this method, each receptive-field slider will receive a different attentional weight.
+Thus its combination with the standard convolution operation will transform the convolution operation into a non-shared parameter operator to improve the performance of the convolutional neural network.
+Inspired by the above, we propose Receptive-Field Attention Convolution (RFAConv).
+The overall structure of RFAConv with a 3 $\times$ 3 size convolutional kernel is shown in Figure~\ref{RFAConv} and C = 3 is an example.
+Overall, the operational process of RFAConv can be divided into two steps, i.e., Grouping Optimization and Receptive-Field Attention Process. \\

-As one of the popular frameworks in the field of deep learning, Pytorch provides the Unfold method to extract receptive-field spatial features.
-The detailed structure is shown in Fig.~\ref{unfold}, which extracts 3$\times$3 receptive-field spatial features.
-Let input X $\in$ $ R^{C \times H \times W}$, after the Unfold method, its dimension becomes 9C$\times$H$\times$W. Where C, H, and W represent the number of channels, height and width of input.
-Although Unfold is able to extract receptive-field spatial features by parameterless way, it is slow.
-Therefore, in RFAConv, we utilize a fast method to extract receptive-field spatial features, i.e., Group Conv.
-As mentioned in the previous section, each 3$\times$3 size window in the receptive-field spatial feature represents a receptive-field slider when the 3$\times$3 convolution kernel is used to extract features.
-However, after using fast Group Conv to extract the receptive-field features, original features are mapped into new features.
-This method is fast and more efficient than the original Unfold method.
-As shown in Table~\ref{compare_rfaconv}, experiments based on the YOLOv5n and VisDrone dataset \cite{zhu2021detection} demonstrate it.
+\textbf{GroupConv Optimization:} As one of the popular frameworks in the field of deep learning, Pytorch provides the Unfold method to extract receptive-field spatial features.
+The detailed structure is shown in Figure~\ref{unfold}, which extracts 3 $\times$ 3 receptive-field spatial features.
+Let input X $\in$ $ R^{C \times H \times W}$, after the Unfold method, its dimension becomes 9C $\times$ H$\times$W. Where C, H, and W represent the number of channels, height and width of input.
+The nine values adjacent to each other in the channel dimension are exactly the features in the receptive-field slider corresponding to the convolution operation in the original feature at each position.
+Although Unfold provided by Pytroch is able to extract receptive-field spatial features by parameterless way, it is slow.
+Therefore, in RFAConv, we utilize a fast method to extract receptive-field spatial features, i.e., GroupConv.
+As mentioned in the previous section, each 3 $\times$ 3 size window in the receptive-field spatial feature represents a receptive-field slider when the 3 $\times$ 3 convolution kernel is used to extract features, and similar to the unfold method in Figure~\ref{unfold}, the dimension of the output is 9C $\times$ H$\times$W. After using fast GroupConv to extract the receptive-field features become faster and more efficient than the original Unfold method.
+As shown in Table~\ref{compare_rfaconv}, experiments based on the YOLOv5n and representative VisDrone dataset \cite{zhu2021detection} demonstrate it.
 It can be seen that RFAConv based on GroupConv obtains good performance while training 300 epochs requires less training time than the Unfold method.
-Morefore, we need to explain that the Unfold method is parameterless, while in the Table~\ref{compare_rfaconv}, it can be seen that the number of parameters required for the GroupConv-based method is the same as for the Unfold method.
-Because we use a lightweight approach to interacting information in receptive-field.
+Moreover, we need to explain that the Unfold method is parameterless, while in the Table~\ref{compare_rfaconv}, it can be seen that the number of parameters required for the GroupConv-based method is the same as for the Unfold method.
+Because we use a lightweight approach to interacting information in receptive-field to reduce parameters.